broblocodex/5-minute-tutorials/video1/use-cases.md

 end)
 ```

 **More ideas:** Place multiple boost pads around the area, but only one color block.
-Watch the chaos unfold.

 ---